Drug Companies Make Eyedrops Too Big, And You Pay For The Waste

 As he talked about the size of eyedrops, Matthews grew more irritated.
 "This whole blind thing takes some getting used to," he said.
 "If the maker of the medicine isn't really looking out for me, that bothers me."

 ProPublica is a nonprofit newsroom based in New York.
-You can follow Marshall Allen on Twitter: @marshall_allen.
+You can follow Marshall Allen on Twitter: @marshall_allen